Make-A-Wish hosts annual Wings for Wishes block party in South Miami

 SOUTH MIAMI, FLA.
 (WSVN) - The South Miami community came together over chicken wings to raise money for the Make-A-Wish Foundation.

-The annual Wings for Wishes event took place around 11:30 a.m., Saturday, at Sports Grill Miami located around the 1500 block of Sunset Drive.
+The annual Wings for Wishes event took place at around 11:30 a.m. on Saturday at Sports Grill Miami, located around the 1500 block of Sunset Drive.

-The family-friendly block party features the chicken wing eating competition, and new this year will be an officially sanctioned Major League eating event.
+The family-friendly block party featured the chicken wing eating competition.
+An officially sanctioned Major League eating event was new this year.

 Copyright 2022 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.